 - A Toyger requires a lot of attention and playtime with its owner.

-- A Toyger can live between 10 and 16 years if well cared for.
+- A Toyger can live between 10 and 16 years old if well cared for.

 - Toyger cats are generally very healthy.

-- Toygers originate from America and are descended from the Bengal.
+- A Toyger comes from America and is descended from the Bengal.

 Disclaimer: Petrebels is not a veterinarian or a behavioral specialist.
 All content, information, and tips in this blog are meant to inspire and have an informative character.
 If your cat has complaints or problems, and you are unsure about your cat’s health, always consult a veterinarian or a behavioral specialist.